localStorage in JavaScript

 It is fair to say that localStorage and sessionStorage are no longer particularly new APIs, and can be relied upon in a little over 95% of visitors.
 However, there are some notable exceptions in early releases of Firefox and later versions of Internet Explorer.
 Depending on what your application traffic looks like (or is expected to look like), you may still want to safeguard against it by checking support before attempting to use it.

-It is worth wrapping your interactions with the storage API with a check if your application will depend on the data.
-If you are in the unfortunate position of needing to support a high level of legacy browser visitors, then sadly this may not be the solution you need.
+It is worth wrapping storage interactions in a feature check and error handling if your application depends on the data.
+Access and writes can still throw because of browser policy, privacy mode, or quota limits.
+If you need to support a high level of legacy browser visitors, then sadly this may not be the solution you need.